JosephThorogood/RepRapBio/README.md

 # RepRapBio

-EPQ project 2018
+RepRapBio is a project where a functional 3d bioprinter was created using only commonly available manufacturing tools for a budget entry into 3D bioprinting.

-RepRapBio is a project where a functional 3d bioprinter was created using only commonly available manufacturing tools for an extremely budget entry into 3d bioprinting.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.